ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 This panel contains a list of **[workers](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-workers.html)** assigned to the managed warehouse.

-The access each has to the warehouse is determined by the **user account** they're associated with.
+The access each has to the warehouse is determined by the **User** they're associated with.

 ![pictures](pictures/Managed_Warehouses_workers_04_06.png)